Reconstruction of the Higgs mass in events with Higgs bosons decaying into a pair of tau leptons using matrix element techniques: Performance

-The performance of the $m_{\Pgt\Pgt}$ reconstruction is studied with simulated samples of $\PHiggs \to \Pgt\Pgt$ and $\PZ/\Pggx \to \Pgt\Pgt$ events.
-A SM $\PHiggs \to \Pgt\Pgt$ signal sample for a $\PHiggs$ boson of mass $m_{\PHiggs} = 125$~\GeV is generated with the next-to-leading-order (NLO) program POWHEG v2~\cite{POWHEG1,POWHEG2,POWHEG3}.
-We also study the $m_{\Pgt\Pgt}$ reconstruction in events containing pseudoscalar $\PHiggs$ bosons of mass $200$, $300$, $500$, $800$, $1200$, $1800$, and $2600$~\GeV.
-The latter samples are generated with the LO generator PYTHIA 8.2~\cite{pythia8}.
-In all the cases, the $\PHiggs$ bosons are produced via the gluon fusion process.
+The performance of the $m_{\Pgt\Pgt}$ reconstruction is studied in simulated events.
+Samples of SM $\PHiggs \to \Pgt\Pgt$ signal events are generated with the next-to-leading-order (NLO) program POWHEG v2~\cite{POWHEG1,POWHEG2,POWHEG3} for a $\PHiggs$ boson of mass $m_{\PHiggs} = 125$~\GeV and for the gluon fusion ($\Pg\Pg \to \PHiggs$) and vector boson fusion ($\Pquark\APquark \to \PHiggs$) production processes.
+We also study the $m_{\Pgt\Pgt}$ reconstruction in events containing heavy pseudoscalar Higgs bosons $\PHiggsps$ of mass $m_{\PHiggsps} = 200$, $300$, $500$, $800$, $1200$, $1800$, and $2600$~\GeV, produced via gluon fusion, and in events containing heavy spin $1$ resonances, of mass $2500$~\GeV, that decay into $\Pgt$ pairs.
+We denote the latter by the symbol $\PZ'$.
+The $\PHiggsps \to \Pgt\Pgt$ and $\PZ' \to \Pgt\Pgt$ signal samples are generated with the LO generator PYTHIA 8.2~\cite{pythia8}.
 The $\PZ/\Pggx \to \Pgt\Pgt$ background sample is generated with the LO MadGraph program, in the version MadGraph\_aMCatNLO 2.2.2~\cite{MadGraph_aMCatNLO}.
+The sample contains $\Pgt$ lepton pairs of true mass $m_{\Pgt\Pgt}^{\true} > 50$~\GeV.
+Most of the $\Pgt$ lepton pairs have a mass near the $\PZ$ peak at $m_{\PZ} = 91.2$~GeV~\cite{PDG}, but the sample also contains events of significantly higher mass.
+Drell--Yan events of mass $m_{\Pgt\Pgt}^{\true} < 50$~\GeV are not relevant for this study, because they do not pass the selection criteria on $\pT$ and $\eta$ that are applied on analysis level.
 All events are generated for proton-proton collisions at $\sqrt{s} = 13$~\TeV centre-of-mass energy.
 The samples produced by MadGraph and POWHEG are generated with the NNPDF3.0 set of parton distribution functions, while the samples produced by PYTHIA use the NNPDF2.3LO set~\cite{NNPDF1,NNPDF2,NNPDF3}.
 Parton shower and hadronization processes are modelled using the generator PYTHIA with the tune CUETP8M1~\cite{PYTHIA_CUETP8M1tune_CMS}.
 The latter is based on the Monash tune~\cite{PYTHIA_MonashTune}.
 The decays of $\Pgt$ leptons, including polarization effects, are modelled by PYTHIA.

-The experimental resolutions on the $\pT$ of $\tauh$ and on the $\pXhat^{\rec}$ and $\pYhat^{\rec}$ of the hadronic recoil are simulated by sampling from the TF described in Sections~\ref{sec:mem_TF_tauToHadDecays} and~\ref{sec:mem_TF_hadRecoil}.
-The $\eta$ and $\phi$ of $\tauh$, as well as the $\pT$, $\eta$, and $\phi$ of electrons and muons are assumed to be reconstructed perfectly.